zowe/docs-site/docs/user-guide/api-mediation/api-mediation-update-password.md

 # Update user password

 You can use the API ML to update a mainframe password.
-Mainframe password change is possible through Gateway REST APIs and is supported by two authentication providers:
+The Mainframe password change is possible through Gateway REST APIs and is supported by two authentication providers:

 * [Change password with SAF provider](#change-password-with-saf-provider)
 * [Change password with z/OSMF provider](#change-password-with-zosmf-provider)